You’re doing everything you’ve been told.

 - Does your blog’s name help people understand what it’s about?
 I’m not saying your blog name always has to relate to what you do (I use my own name, and “Peter Sandeen” doesn’t really scream “marketing messaging,” “value propositions,” or “conversion optimization”), but a descriptive name is helpful.
 So if you’re still choosing your blog’s name, picking something that’s clearly related to its topic should be at the top of your list.

 - Does your blog’s tagline clearly explain the topic?
 If not, change it.
 There’s a time and a place for catchy taglines that only hint at the topic, but those are rare exceptions.
-It’s a smart choice to go with something clearly descriptive.
+It’s a smart choice to use powerful words and go with something clearly descriptive.
 For example, “Passion for Golfing” is vague, but “Practical Golf Tips for Amateurs” is quite clear.

 - Are your blog posts obviously related to your blog’s specific topic?
 Ideally, when people read any one of your posts, it should clearly relate to what your blog as a whole is about.
 You might want to write the occasional post that doesn’t fit perfectly within the confines of the topic – but consider whether it’s worth the confusion you’ll create.